hashicorp/terraform-google-vault/README.md

 ## What's a Terraform Module?

 A Terraform Module refers to a self-contained packages of Terraform configurations that are managed as a group.
-This repo is such a Module and contains many such "submodules" which can be composed together to create useful infrastructure patterns.
+This repo is a Terraform Module and contains many "submodules" which can be composed together to create useful infrastructure patterns.

-## Who maintains this Terraform Module?
+## Who maintains this Module?

-This Terraform Module is maintained by [Gruntwork](http://www.gruntwork.io/).
+This Module is maintained by [Gruntwork](http://www.gruntwork.io/).
 If you're looking for help or commercial support, send an email to [modules@gruntwork.io](mailto:modules@gruntwork.io?Subject=Vault%20Module).
 Gruntwork can help with: